Role of a CMI Director

 The CMI Board of Directors is a working Board and requires a minimum of one day a month so you can prepare for and attend (in person or by conference call) our monthly Directors’ meetings.
 There is no maximum on the time you can contribute; we can use every last ounce of volunteerism you can give us!

-We have ten monthly Board meetings each year, every month except July and August, in Revelstoke.
-Out-of-town Directors usually attend by conference call with CMI picking up the phone charges.
-You will receive the agenda in advance and are asked to study any relevant background material before the meeting.
+We have approximately ten monthly Board meetings each year in Revelstoke BC, usually we take a break from meetings in June, July and August.
+Out-of-town Directors attend by conference call with CMI picking up the phone charges.
+You will receive the meeting package in advance and are asked to study any relevant background material before the meeting.
 Board meetings are meant to address major issues, policy, direction, and hear reports from committees.
 We try to keep all meetings to a maximum of about 1.5 hours.
 The Board holds strategic planning sessions once every two or three years at different communities in southeastern British Columbia.

 There is no remuneration for your services to the Board.
 In exceptional circumstances with pre-approval, we can help with expenses.

 As a Director, you are expected to help out on a committee from time to time.
 We have two types of committees:

 Executive Committee: includes President, Vice-president, Secretary, Treasurer (elected annually by the Board) and the Executive Director (non-voting).

 Ad hoc event or project committees: most of the work for conferences, and other projects, is done on committee time and then an update is given at the Board Meeting.
 It is our custom to have a Director on each of the event committees.

 Represent CMI’s interests

 From time to time CMI is invited to participate in initiatives coordinated by other agencies.
 Directors, and sometimes members, are asked to participate and represent CMI’s interests, and then report back to the Board.

 Spread the word about CMI and its mission